snonux/foo.zone/gemfeed/2026-03-01-site-reliability-engineering-part-5.md

 ## Observability: Don't leave it for when it's too late

-Product and features often get the spotlight; observability is often an afterthought.
-Teams agree that "we need better observability" when they're already in the middle of an incident—and by then it's too late.
-Good observability needs to be in place before things go wrong.
-Tools that can query high-cardinality data and give granular insight into system behaviour are what let us diagnose problems quickly when chaos hits.
-So invest in observability early.
-When the next incident happens, you'll be glad you did.
+Here's something I've seen over and over: teams agree that "we need better observability" when they're already in the middle of an incident—and by then it's too late.
+Observability is always an afterthought compared to product features.
+But you really need it in place before things go wrong.
+Tools that can query high-cardinality data and give you granular insight into what's happening—that's what saves you when chaos hits.
+So invest in it early.
+Trust me on this one.

 ## The iterative spirit

 We also accept that system design is never "done."
 We refine it based on real-world performance, incident learnings, and changing needs.
 Every incident is a chance to learn and improve; the emphasis is on learning, not blame.
 SREs work with developers, backend teams, and incident response so that the whole system keeps getting better.
-Perfection is a journey, not a destination.
+It's never perfect, but that's kind of the point.

 ## Book tips